Synternet/pubsub-js/README.md

 ## Contributing

 We welcome contributions from the community!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/SyntropyNet/pubsub-js).
 We appreciate your feedback and collaboration in making this SDK even better.

+## Contribution Guidelines

+To contribute to this project, please follow the guidelines outlined in the [Contribution.md](CONTRIBUTING.md) file.
+It covers important information about how to submit bug reports, suggest new features, and submit pull requests.

+## Code of Conduct
+This project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment for all contributors.
+Please review the guidelines and make sure to follow them in all interactions within the project.

+## Commit Message Format
+When making changes to the codebase, it's important to follow a consistent commit message format.
+Please refer to the [Commit Message Format](commit-template.md) for details on how to structure your commit messages.

+## Pull Request Template
+To streamline the pull request process, we have provided a [Pull Request Template](pull-request-template.md) that includes the necessary sections for describing your changes, related issues, proposed changes, and any additional information.
+Make sure to fill out the template when submitting a pull request.

+We appreciate your contributions and thank you for your support in making this project better!

 ## Support